When you have symptoms of a pancreatic disorder, such as severe abdominal pain, fever, loss of appetite, or nausea

 A high amylase level in the blood may indicate the presence of a condition affecting the pancreas.

 In chronic pancreatitis, amylase levels initially will be moderately elevated but often decrease over time with progressive pancreas damage.
-In this case, levels returning to normal may not indicate that the source of damage has been resolved.
+In this case, levels returning to normal may not mean that the source of damage has been resolved.
 The magnitude of increase in amylase level does not indicate severity of pancreatic disease.

 Amylase levels may also be significantly increased in people with pancreatic duct obstruction and pancreatic cancers.